 At Oxhey First school, our aim is to ensure all children are supported in order that they may work confidently towards reaching their full potential.
 We strongly believe in the role of Quality First Teaching and curriculum entitlement for all children, regardless of their ability or background.
-We intend to remove barriers to learning, raise expectations and levels of achievement and work in partnership with other agencies to achieve this.
+We intend to identify needs swiftly, remove barriers to learning and raise levels of progress and achievement.
+Working in partnership with families and a range of external agencies is key to achieving this.

 Our SENDCo is Mrs E Holt.